Want to save money and get better tasting food?

 You can grow a kitchen garden in as little or as much space as you have.
 Don’t think you have to go without because you live in an apartment.
 Your windowsill or balcony is a great place to get things going.

 I hope your kitchen garden brings you as much pleasure as mine brings me.
+And if it does, you might also appreciate our guide to apartment gardening basics.

 Let me know if you need any help with yours or if you have any amazing tips to offer our readers.